amitsk/js-db-crud/README.md

 # Database Setup Instructions

-This repository contains two implementations of a CRUD web application: one using Express.js + Handlebars, and another using Tanstack Start.
+This repository contains three implementations of a CRUD web application: one using Express.js + Handlebars, one using Fastify + Drizzle ORM, and another using Tanstack Start.

 ## Prerequisites